woldie/JaDE/README.md

     lerna run {COMING SOON}

 And all of the compiled files you need to play your game will be saved to the `dist` folder.

+# Game Development Recipes

+## Creating a handmade area map

+* In Tiled, select File | New ...
+  * In the New dialog, select `Orthogonal`, `CSV`, `Right Down`, and then set your map height and width to the desired size and the pixel height/width of the tiles in the map to 16x16.
+* In the Tilesets pane, create a new tileset by loading a .png containing your tile graphics.
+Your .png should be 384 pixels wide (24 tiles in width) and some multiple of 16 pixels high.
+  * By convention, save your tileset .png files and any other javascript or JSON related to each tileset to the tilesets/ folder.
+* When saving your handmade area maps from Tiled, use File | Save ...
+  * In the Save dialog, use the dropdown for indicating file format and select `JSON Map Files`.
+  * By convention, save your map JSON files to the maps/ folder.